gjerokrsteski/pimf-framework/README.md

  - String Util Methods
  - Identifier Generator
  - Enum Manager - gives the ability to emulate and create enumeration objects natively in PHP.
  - Validation: fast an secure validators for the common data types.
-Can be used as fluent interface - chaining of single validators.
- - Filtering: tainted data filtering
+ - Filtering: tainted data filtering.